Daheer/Pandas-Analytics-Project/README.md

 # Project Steps

-To-Do - Explain in detail, the project steps and overview of different tasks completed here.

-Step 1: The necessary python libraries were imported, the csv files for each city was loaded and concatenated into a mother csv file.
+<h4> Step 1 </h4>: The necessary python libraries were imported, the csv files for each city was loaded and concatenated into a mother csv file.

 Libraries Imported
 - os